hantsy/jakartaee11-sandbox/docs/concurrency.md

 Jakarta Concurrency 3.1 adds first-class support for the Java Flow (Reactive Streams) API, making it easier to build asynchronous, back-pressured pipelines that interoperate with other reactive libraries.

-The `ContextService` contains two helper methods such as `contextualSubscriber` and `contextualProcessor`.
+The `ContextService` contains two helper methods such as [`contextualSubscriber`](https://jakarta.ee/specifications/platform/11/apidocs/jakarta/enterprise/concurrent/contextservice#contextualSubscriber(java.util.concurrent.Flow.Subscriber)) and [`contextualProcessor`](https://jakarta.ee/specifications/platform/11/apidocs/jakarta/enterprise/concurrent/contextservice#contextualProcessor(java.util.concurrent.Flow.Processor)).
 They are used to wrap standard Flow `Subscriber` and `Processor` implementations so they execute with proper Jakarta EE context propagation (CDI, JTA, Security).

 The example below demonstrates these concepts with a simple chat application that uses CDI events and Server-Sent Events (SSE) to publish messages and Redis as a backing store.
-A contextual subscriber is used to process and count messages asynchronously.
+A contextual subscriber is used to asynchronously process and count messages.

 First, define the sample subscriber - `RequestCountSubscriber`: